neon-jungle/wagtailnews/README.rst

 wagtailnews
 ===========

-A plugin for Wagtail that provides news / blogging functionality.
+A plugin for Wagtail that provides a simple news functionality.

 Installing
 ==========